Additional Community Support Tools

 Curious about death and dying?

 My name is Ayesha.
-After having visited many websites on advance care planning and palliative care, I've been surprised that nobody talks about the final stages of life.
+Being a caregiver to my elderly grandmother has made me very aware of her upcoming death but I find that nobody wants to talk about these final stages of life.
 Why are we all so hesitant to talk about death when we know that we will all eventually die?

 Talk About Death and Dying